You may need to switch your business gas if:

 You can do this either by cancelling and setting up a new contract with your current supplier, or by shopping around if you are within your notice period or outside your contract.

 Business gas bills look mostly the same as domestic energy bills.
-You can find out how to read your domestic energy bill here.

 Your gas bill should include: